MicrosoftDocs/xamarin-docs/docs/essentials/preferences.md

 ---
-title: "Xamarin.Essentials Preferences"
+title: "Xamarin.Essentials: Preferences"
-description: "The Preferences class saves application preferences in a key/value store." ms.assetid: AA81BCBD-79BA-448F-942B-BA4415CA50FF
+description: "This document describes the Preferences class in Xamarin.Essentials, which saves application preferences in a key/value store.
+It discusses how to use the class and the types of data that can be stored." ms.assetid: AA81BCBD-79BA-448F-942B-BA4415CA50FF
 author: jamesmontemagno
 ms.author: jamont
 ms.date: 05/04/2018
 ---

-# Xamarin.Essentials Preferences
+# Xamarin.Essentials: Preferences

 ![Pre-release NuGet](~/media/shared/pre-release.png)